justinvos/wavereader/README.md

 `episode.description` is the episode's description/notes (*string*).

-`episode.image` is the URL of the episode's image, if any episode is missing an image, the podcast's image will be used a a default (*string*).
+`episode.image` is the URL of the episode's image, if any episode is missing an image, the podcast's image will be used as a default (*string*).

 `episode.image` is the URL of the episode's audio file (*string*).